Need better scanning performance?

 Filter Out the Desired Reference Regions

-.
-Instead, it may want to depend only on those regions that meet certain filtering conditions, such as the text meeting a specific regular expression or the barcode type meeting specific formatting requirements.
+In practical applications, a TargetROIDef may want to depend only on reference regions from another TargetROIDef that meet specific filtering conditions, such as text matching a regular expression or barcodes meeting a specific format requirements.

-, regular expression filtering conditions are added to dbr_roi1
+Based on the previous example, regular expression filtering conditions can be added to dbr_roi1 and dbr_roi2:

 {